edresch/coalescence/coalescence.md

 * "We may think of the One as a light before the light, an eternal irradiation resting upon the Intellectual Realm; this, not identical with its source, is yet not severed from it nor of so remote a nature as to be less than Real-Being; it is no blind thing, but is seeing and knowing, ***the primal knower."*** - Plotinus, Enneads, 204-270 AD.

 * “Consciousness is a singular of which the plural is unknown; … there is only one thing and that, what seems to be a plurality, is merely a series of different aspects of this one thing...” - [Erwin Schrödinger, Nobel Prize-Winning physicist](https://w.wiki/Czt)

-* "What I’m doing at the moment is not completely described unless your being here is described also.
-In order to describe my behavior, I have to describe your behavior and the behavior of the environment...
-That what I am involves what you are. ***I don’t know who I am unless I know who you are.
-And you don’t know who you are unless you know who I am.*** We define each other; we’re all backs and fronts to each other.
-We know who we are in terms of other people; ***we all lock together."***  - [Alan Watts](https://youtu.be/yYGHX8MgaX8)

 * “Deep down the consciousness of mankind is ***one.*** This is a virtual certainty because even in the vacuum matter is one; and if we don't see this, it's because we are blinding ourselves to it. ” - [David Bohm, theoretical physicist](https://w.wiki/CmH)